-See the C.9 Pesticides Toxicity Control section of the SMCWPPP FY 15-16 Annual Report for information on point of purchase public outreach conducted countywide and regionally.
+See Section 9 of the SMCWPPP FY 17-18 Annual Report for a description of point of purchase public outreach efforts conducted at the countywide level and regionally.

 C.9.e.ii (2) ▶ Public Outreach: Pest Control Contracting Outreach

 Provide a summary of outreach to residents who use or contract for structural pest control and landscape professionals); AND/OR reference a report of a regional effort for outreach to residents who hire pest control and landscape professionals in which your agency participates.